-Online, North Sydney () 2 yrs FT (or equivalent PT)
+🙎 Online through Open Universities Australia, North Sydney 🌘 2 yrs FT (or equivalent PT)

 This course is designed to prepare ethical and effective health care leaders and managers who will be able to lead health service delivery into the future.
 The course has a strong focus on strategic organisational management, leading change in health service delivery, clinical redesign and in being a facilitative leader who is able to engage staff on developing innovative quality improvements.